Saleh0694/Saleh0694/README.md

 I develop modern machine-learning-based techniques to solve complex computational problems in natural sciences.

-I am currently a research and teaching assistant at Universität Hamburg, department of mathematics and the group of Controlled Molecule Imaging (CMI) at the Center for Free-Electron Laser Science CFEL, Deutsches Elektronen-Synchrotron DESY.
+I currently work as a consultant at d-fine GmbH.
+Previously, I was a research and teaching assistant at Universität Hamburg, department of mathematics and the group of Controlled Molecule Imaging (CMI) at the Center for Free-Electron Laser Science CFEL, Deutsches Elektronen-Synchrotron DESY.

 ---